wp-plugins/slideshow-gallery-pro/readme.txt

 = What if I only want captions on some of my pages
 Set your default captions to off; for any slideshow you put on your page use `[slideshow caption="on"]`

 = What if my configuration isn't showing up? =
 You're most likely not running PHP5.
 Talk to your host to upgrade or switch your hosting provider.
 PHP5 is eleventy years old.

 = How do I find the numbers to exclude (or include)? = Not as easy as it used to be!
 Go into the Media Library.
 Choose an image you want to exclude and click on it and notice your address bar: "/wp-admin/media.php?action=edit&attachment_id=353".
 Therefore, `[slideshow exclude=353]`

 = My thumbnails aren't scrolling, what's up? =
 Make sure you have at least 6 thumbnails for that to work properly.
 Otherwise thumbnails are probably not necessary.

-= How do I change the color to the left and right of my images in the slideshow? = In /views/default/gallery.php find this line: slideshow.letterbox = "#000"; Change #000 to #FFF for white, or any other hex color code.
+= How do I change the color to the left and right of my images in the slideshow? = In /views/default/gallery.php find this line: `slideshow.letterbox = "#000";` Change #000 to #FFF for white, or any other hex color code.

+= Can this fit in my sidebar?
+Widget-style? =
+Yes!
+But use 'Advanced Text Widget' and then put in the `[slideshow]`

 == Screenshots ==

 1. Slideshow gallery pro with thumbnails at the bottom.
 2. Slideshow gallery pro with thumbnails turned OFF.
 3. Slideshow gallery pro with thumbnails at the top.
 4. Different styles/colors.

 == Changelog ==
+= 1.3.1 =
+* Changed 'slideshow' function to 'sgpro_slideshow' to not have as many conflicts
+* Added PrettyPhoto and Shadowbox functionality
+* Fixed page linking for Manage Slides

-=1.3.03 =
+= 1.3.03 =
 * Fixed bug dealing with basic edition custom slideshows

 = 1.3 =
 * Added SSL Capability for domains using HTTPS